- General Information

 You may be frustrated by this initially because you know for a fact that

-problems in that case).
-What's really blocking you, though, are not too many
+bigger problems in that case).
+What's really blocking you, though, are not

-indices, but too many auto-computed statistics, which are like temporary indices
+too many indices, but too many auto-computed statistics, which are like

-not Enterprise Manager.
-Go to the Tools menu in Query Analyzer and choose Manage
+Analyzer, not Enterprise Manager.
+Go to the Tools menu in Query Analyzer

 Now try adding your new index again.
 It should work.

-I may have skipped is to go to the Properties dialog for the database in
+that I may have skipped is to go to the Properties dialog for the database

-turned them back on after I deleted a statistic and added the new index.
+then I turned them back on after I deleted a statistic and added the new

 This is not a CapeSoft site, so the link may not be valid:

-Server Cannot create more than N nonclustered indices Error developer.
-Blogs
+SQL Server Cannot create more than N nonclustered indices Error

 Connect to the SQL backend